 The journey by train from Bangkok to Koh Phangan, location of the Full Moon Party, has two stages.
 The first stage of the journey is by train from Bangkok to Surat Thani.
 The second stage of the journey is a joint bus and ferry transfer direct from outside Surat Thani Railway Station to the island of Koh Phangan.

-- Check ticket availability for trains from Bangkok to Surat Thani.
+- Buy train tickets from Bangkok to Surat Thani.

-- Check ticket availability for joint bus and ferry services from Surat Thani Railway Station to Koh Phangan.
+- Buy tickets for joint bus and ferry services from Surat Thani Railway Station to Koh Phangan.

 Joint bus and ferry services to Koh Phangan depart from Surat Thani Railway Station.

 All ferry services from Surat Thani arrive in Koh Phangan at Thong Sala Ferry Port.

 Although best known for its world famous monthly Full Moon Party, Koh Phangan is also a place of outstanding natural beauty with a wide range of activities for visitors to participate in.
 Koh Phangan has a land size of 125 square kilometres of which around 80 square kilometres is forest containing a rich variety of animals, birds, reptiles, insects, plants and trees.
 Monkeys, snakes, deer, otters, giant squirrels and other interesting wild creatures live on the island although mostly in the mountainous interior although you may occasionally encounter them even in the busier tourists areas on the island.
 Koh Phangan also has over 30 beaches, some of which are only accessible by boat or a long walk along narrow forest paths.